IPad Pro (2nd generation): Reception

 Max Parker from TrustedReviews and Gareth Beavis from TechRadar both praised the 10.5-inch model's high-quality audio and performance, but did note that it was expensive.

 Reviewing the 12.9 inch second-generation iPad Pro, Lauren Goode of The Verge complimented the high quality camera, A10X processor and large screen size, but argued that the device could have been cheaper.

 Hardware issues

 Reports indicate that the display of the 12.9 inch second-generation iPad Pro has a high propensity of experiencing a "backlight bleed" failure, manifested as brighter halos of light bleeding through one edge of the screen.

-The 2nd generation iPad Pro and The 3rd generation iPad Air models can develop a have bright white light on the display which is located above the home button.
+The 2nd generation iPad Pro and The 3rd generation iPad Air models can develop a glowing white spot on the display which is located above the home button.
+This is a problem caused by the display cable underneath pushing against the back of the display, creating a pressure point.